robotron2084/noonien.serializer/README.md

   * Docs

 DONE:
+* Switched to scriptable object to allow simpler integration with Unity-ness.
+Created a custom inspector that allows the item to open in the graph editor.
 * Inject INotifyManager into graph.
   * Remove yaml/messagepack experiments.
   * Very basic graphs can be serialized and deserialized to JSON.